minhalkazimm/guestbook/README.md

 ## Project Introduction
+Hi there, this project is part of the "Your First Open-Source Contribution" article on Hashnode by [afrieirham](https://github.com/afrieirham)

 Before you start, I would like to thank you for participating in this small project of mine – I really appreciate it.

 I hope by doing this you'll learn how to contribute to an open-source projects and continue to contribute more in open-source projects.